MiyamotoAkira/hal-lib/README.md

 # haltest

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to help with the creation of hal compliant json resources.

 ## Usage

-FIXME
+The following commands should be used:

+add-self-link

+add-next-link

+add-previous-link

+add-link

+add-embedded

+add-curie

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Jorge Gueorguiev Garcia

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+MIT License.
+Please see LICENSE